woudc/woudc-data-registry/migration/bps/README.md

 # Ingest files into WOUDC Data Registry
 woudc-data-registry data ingest /path/to/dir

-# Sync all tables of the WOUDC Data Registry database except uv_index_hourly and totalozone to Elasticsearch
+# Sync all tables of the WOUDC Data Registry database except uv_index_hourly, totalozone and ozonesonde to Elasticsearch
 woudc-data-registry admin search sync

 # Sync the uv_index_hourly, totalozone, and ozonesonde tables to Elasticsearch